 (a) What explains large income gradient in college enrolment in Mexico?
 Differences in expected returns (or perceived risks) between poor and rich, or credit constraints?

-"Understanding the Income Gradient in College Attendance in Mexico: The Role of Heterogeneity in Expected Returns", Revision requested at Quantitative Economics.
+"Understanding the Income Gradient in College Attendance in Mexico: The Role of Heterogeneity in Expected Returns", Forthcoming at Quantitative Economics.

 (b) Intrahousehold decision-making: Who participates in education decisions: only parents or also children?
 Does it depend on age and gender of child?
 We use subjective expectations of both parents and children to analyze whose expectations are "better" in predicting education choice.

-"Education Choices and Returns to Schooling: Intrahousehold Decision Making, Gender and Subjective Expectations." (with Orazio Attanasio), Revision requested at Journal of Development Economics
+"Education Choices and Returns to Schooling: Intrahousehold Decision Making, Gender and Subjective Expectations." (with Orazio Attanasio), Forthcoming at Journal of Development Economics

 c) Perceived returns in labor and marriage market: What is the relative weight of these determinants?
 Are there differences by gender?